Orca Tahlequah is a mother again

 The endangered southern resident killer whale, J35, touched hearts in the Pacific Northwest and around the world in August 2018 when she lost a calf that lived only a half-hour.
 She carried the calf for 17 days and 1,000 miles, refusing to let the calf go.

-“It’s fabulous news,” said Ken Balcomb, founding director of the Center for Whale Research, who documented Tahlequah with her new baby Saturday.
+“It’s fabulous news,” Ken Balcomb, founding director of the Center for Whale Research, said of the new baby, which he documented with Tahlequah in the San Juan Islands on Saturday.
+The gender of the baby is not yet known.

-She and several of the southern resident orcas were known to be expecting, after a recent drone survey by John Durban, senior scientist at Southhall Environmental Associates and Holly Fearnbach, marine mammal research director of the nonprofit SR3.
+Tahlequah and several of the southern resident orcas were known to be expecting, after a recent drone survey of the orcas by John Durban, senior scientist at Southhall Environmental Associates and Holly Fearnbach, marine mammal research director of the nonprofit SR3.

 The photo surveys are used to assess body condition of the southern residents over time.